 |Pearson Academic Test of English *||51 in each element|

 |Slutbetyg från Gymnasieskola *(Swedish Students)||English 5 with grade B or above; or English 6 with grade C or above; or English 7 with grade D or above.|

 Pass English Language A with 4 or above at Higher Level (HL) or 5 or above at Standard Level (SL)Pass English Language (B) with 4 or above at Higher Level (HL) only

 In 2007, I graduated from Richmond with my BA in History and went on to further study at the University System of Maryland’s Frostburg State University, (online platform), which I am pursuing to obtain my MBA.

-Currently, I am the Account Manager for WorldStrides- Capstone Programs based in Charlottesville, Virginia.
-My roles and responsibilities are to guide the complete management process of university’s international travel programs – from itinerary conception including business/educational meetings, cultural experiences, and risk management through to program execution.
+Currently, I am the Director, Student Account Operations at the University of Virginia.
+Previously I was the Account Manager for WorldStrides- Capstone Programs based in Charlottesville, Virginia.
+My roles and responsibilities were to guide the complete management process of university’s international travel programs – from itinerary conception including business/educational meetings, cultural experiences, and risk management through to program execution.

 Richmond provided me with the resources and space to expand and stretch my capacity of understanding through history, diversity, and awareness.
 This is key to better appreciating and advancing the human condition.

 My advice to students who are looking to start their careers is to encourage the utilization of your professors, university resources, and fellow classmates to explore possibilities within your sphere of interest.
 Don’t be afraid to experience a variety positions.
 Lastly, I would like for current students to remember that your continued dedicated efforts will advance your station.

 I studied the BA in History at Richmond from 2007 to 2011, after which I went on to further study as a graduate student at St Antony’s College, Oxford University, where I obtained a Master of Science degree in Russian and East European Studies.